 After an 18 wheeler accident, of course, the first concern is for the well-being of those involved, but this is just the start of things—victims will have a lot to worry about in the coming weeks and months, as well.
 A commercial truck accident is a devastating and complex event that can turn your life and health upside down.
-This is where a nationally recognized and highly experienced truck accident law firm like ours can help—our legal team can guide you to make the best decisions to protect your rights, and we work to make sure that you get every penny of compensation to which the law entitles you.
+This is where nationally recognized and highly experienced, Houston 18 wheeler accident attorneys, can guide you to make the best decisions to protect your rights, and we work to make sure that you get every penny of compensation to which the law entitles you.

 If you or a loved one suffered injuries in an 18 wheeler accident, you may have many questions about what to do next, and most people don’t even know where to begin to ask for help.
 Please know that the law office of Stewart J. Guss, Attorney at Law offers a FREE consultation, 24 hours a day, 7 days a week, so call us right now at 800-898-4877 or click HERE to send us a question and get more information about your rights and your case.

 There is NO cost to get a free consultation right now.
 If you decide to hire us, you pay us nothing up front, and you will pay absolutely nothing at all unless and until we’ve won your case.
 More than that, if you are uninsured, or cannot afford health insurance deductibles or co-pays, we may be able to help you obtain the medical treatment you need – at no up front out of pocket cost to you.

 National 18 Wheeler Accident Attorney Stewart J. Guss discusses trucking safety on national news with Mike Papantonio on America’s Lawyer